 A displaying male Capercaillie by Chris Townend.

-Pine Marten, (Eurasian) Otter, Red Squirrel, Red Deer (rutting season usually peaks during third week of October), European and Mountain Hares, and Bottlenose Dolphin.
-Also a chance of Minke Whale and Badger.
+Pine Marten, (Eurasian) Otter, Red Squirrel, Red Deer (rutting season usually peaks during third week of October), European and Mountain Hares, Bottlenose Dolphin and Common Seal.
+Also a chance of Minke Whale, Bottlenose Dolphin and Badger.
 Eurasian Beaver has been reintroduced at the Loch of the Lowes Reserve near Dunkeld and Blairgowrie, south of the Cairngorms, also a good place to see Red Squirrel.

 A chance of Basking Shark.